phracker/HopperScripts/README.md

 The script stash for Hopper Disassembler.
 Contribute a script today!

+Check out the [Hopper Scripting Reference](https://github.com/phracker/HopperScripts/wiki/Hopper-Script-Reference) if you're new to scripting for Hopper.

 Credits:

 * Demangle Strings.py was sourced from github user [NetsourceLabs](https://github.com/NetsourceLabs/HopperScripts).